 To Bleach Bath or Not to Bleach Bath?

-Bleach baths, or adding a very small amount of bleach to water and bathing in it, has been hypothesized to decrease the severity of atopic dermatitis (AD).
-Bacterial infections can easily occur when the skin barrier is broken or an individual has issues with their immune system, both of which may accompany AD.
-Specifically, the bacteria Staphylococcus aureus (S. aureus) can overgrow and colonize the skin, leading to increased severity of AD or an AD flare.
+Bleach baths, or adding a very small amount of bleach to water and bathing in it, has been hypothesized to decrease the severity of atopic dermatitis (eczema).
+Bacterial infections can easily occur when the skin barrier is broken or an individual has issues with their immune system, both of which may accompany atopic dermatitis.
+Specifically, the bacteria Staphylococcus aureus (S. aureus) can overgrow and colonize the skin, leading to increased severity of atopic dermatitis or flares.
 Antibiotics can be used to help treat infections, like those caused by S. aureus, however, long-term antibiotic use can lead to antibiotic resistance and other side-effects.
-For this reason, other non-antibiotic treatment options, such as bleach baths, have been investigated for AD.
+For this reason, other non-antibiotic treatment options, such as bleach baths, have been investigated for atopic dermatitis.

 Research on bleach baths